Ava Vacherot (2018-2019)

 Lucie Novelline (2017-2019)

-Lucie began her dance training at the age of three at Creative Dance Center under the direction of Becky Ford.
+Lucie began her dance training at the age of three at the Creative Dance Center under the direction of Becky Ford.
 At age nine, she began training intensively at Raquelle's Dance Studio under the direction of Deb Lumbert studying ballet, tap, jazz, modern, contemporary, and hip hop.
-At Raquelle's Dance Studio she has trained with Kenzie Finn, Lacey Sasso, Kate McShea, Rachel Buffer, Robert Robinison, Patricia Beagini, Stacey Melvoen, and Deirdre Lewis.
-Lucie has participated in workshops and Intensives with Tribe, The Dance Company and Project 31.
+At Raquelle's Dance Studio she has trained with Kenzie Finn, Lacey Sasso, Kate McShea, Rachel Buffer, Robert Robinson, Patricia Biagini, Stacey Melvoen, and Deirdre Lewis.
+Lucie has participated in workshops and Intensives with Tribe, The Dance Company, and Project 31.
 Lucie has performed as a guest artist in Sasso & Company's "Deeply Rooted", Project 31's "Through This Lens", Nozama Dance Collective's "Enough", The Dance for World Community Festival, and several Dance2Save Benefit Concerts.
-She is looking forward to dancing as an official Project 31 Apprentice this season!
+Lucie trained with Project31 as an apprentice from 2017-2019.
+She is now a student at the University of Vermont majoring in dance.